• Skip to primary navigation

 • Place a large heavy-bottomed or cast-iron skillet over medium heat and melt the butter.
 Add the patties and cook on each side for about 5 to 7 minutes or until the center reaches 160ºF and the sides are slightly crispy and the patty is cooked through.

-• Remove patties and set aside on a plate for later.
+• Using a slotted spoon remove patties and set aside on a plate for later.

 Mushroom Gravy